vuepress/vuepress-theme-blog/docs/config/README.md

 - Type: `boolean`
 - Default: `true`

-Whether to extract summary from source markdowns.
+Whether to automatically extract summary from source markdowns.
 You can write summary manually by [front matter](./front-matter.md#summary).
+Summary is not only for displaying but also page meta description.

 ## summaryLength